-As a long-time lover of coffee, it was hard devastating for me to hear that once I developed acid reflux, that I must stop drinking coffee completely.
+As a long-time lover of coffee, it was hard, if not devastating, for me to hear that once I developed acid reflux symptoms and coffee heartburn symptoms, that I must stop drinking coffee completely.

 It was a like a morning death sentence.

 Little did I know, I didn’t have to stop enjoying coffee.
 There were other things I could try – and they ended up working.